Struan Stevenson

 Struan John Stirton Stevenson (born 4 April 1948) is a Scottish politician.
-He was the Conservative Member of the European Parliament (MEP) for Scotland from 1999 to 2014 and chair and Vice Chair of the Committee on Fisheries, in addition to which he was a member of the Executive of the Scottish Conservative party.
+He was the Conservative Member of the European Parliament (MEP) for Scotland from 1999 to 2014 and chair and Vice Chair of the Committee on Fisheries, and was also a member of the Executive of the Scottish Conservative party.
 He was President of the European Parliament's Delegation for Relations with Iraq and President of the Friends of Free Iran Intergroup (FoFI).

 Stevenson is President of the European Iraqi Freedom Association (EIFA) and Coordinator of the Campaign for Iran Change.
 He is a columnist with The Herald and an international lecturer on human rights.
 He is CEO of Scottish Business UK (SBUK), a pro-Union business group.
 He was educated at the independent Strathallan School and the West of Scotland Agricultural College.

 Political career

-Stevenson served his early political career as a local councillor for 22 years, sitting on South Ayrshire Council and its predecessor body the Kyle and Carrick District Council.
+Stevenson attended the West of Scotland Agricultural College and initially managed his family farm before entering politics.
+His political career began in local councillor for 22 years, sitting on South Ayrshire Council and its predecessor body the Kyle and Carrick District Council.
 He stood for election to Parliament at the 1987 election, the 1992 election and 1997 election.
 He was then elected to the European Parliament in 1999, and retained his seat in 2004 and 2009.
 He retired from the European Parliament at the elections in 2014.